Millions of us have transitioned to working from home during the pandemic. As a result, the demand for vacation homes has climbed.

 6. How much work will you have to do?

 Besides the cleaning, you may have to fix pipes, heating and cooling, and more.
-Of course, you can avoid having to do unexpected home maintenance by getting a thorough appraisal before you buy your home.
-Don’t forget to do the research on natural disaster insurance for your area.
+Of course, you can avoid having to do unexpected home repairs by getting a thorough appraisal before you buy your house.
+Don’t forget to research natural disaster insurance for the area.

 7. Can you really afford it?

 When you’re looking for the perfect vacation home, it can be hard to stay realistic.
 Many people buy more home than they can afford because they’ve fallen in love with the look and feel of their new place.
 But because you’re going to be using this property a lot less than your primary house, it’s important to be reasonable.